-'egh (oneself)

 peqIpchuq - hit each other! (command form)

-When combining these suffixes with the -moH suffix, the object remains oneself/one another and an object noun cannot be used.
+When combining these suffixes with the -moH suffix, the object remains oneself/one another and an object noun is not used.

 jIqIp'eghmoH - I cause myself to hit